DreamyCecil/ZipLib/README.md

 - Built around STL smart pointers
 - Support of Windows and Linux

+## Fork features

+- Project files for building under WSL (Linux) using Visual Studio 2019 or newer.
+- Ability to disable support of specific compression methods using macro definitions.
+- Removed dependency on zlib's CRC32 calculation in case its support is disabled.
+- ZIP file support up to 4 GB.

 ## License

 Original software belongs to Petr Benes (see `Licence.txt` file).